Clear Skies

 CSOG Image Orientations

-Object sorting
+Object sorting & blocks of declination

-Objects are sorted by constellation and by object category.
+In the editions that contains 'by constellation' guides, objects are sorted by constellation and by object category.
 There are no more than 3 objects per page and, as a rule of thumb, no more than 30 objects per observing guide.

 Objects are generally sorted by right ascension (R.A.).
 That means starting in the west and working towards the east, but not purely in R.A.
 When the next object is nearest in right ascension, it may not be the closest as its declination may differ significantly from the preceding object, when another object may be much closer in declination but only slightly farther in right ascension.
 Therefor, CSOG objects are sorted so that the distance between objects is minimized.
 Also, objects in large constellations are divided into "blocks of declination".
 This allows for objects to be sorted logically in smaller parts of a constellation, thereby minimizing large jumps in declination.
 This makes CSOG a very effective tool for constellation sweeping.